akshat-2110/DeveloperUseful/How to learn anything fast?.md

 - Rather what you have to do is

-**Step 0(KICKSTART)**: Just dont think anything, START DOING.
+**Step 0(KICKSTART)**: Just dont think anything, ans start doing.

 **Step 1(BRIEFING)**: Go through major ideas, key concepts or points quickly.

-**Step 2(CHUNKING)**: Start chunking it and read those points individually in layman term.
+**Step 2(CHUNKING)**: Start chunking it and grasp those points/concepts/ideas individually.
 Also boil down concept in simple words, sentences or visual image.
 In order to master a concept, you not only need to know it but also to know how it fits into the bigger picture.
+There might be possibility at this point you are not able see bigger picture but keep going, move to next chunk.

 **Step 3(CONNECTING-DOTS)**: By the end of your all chunk understanding.
 Your mind automatically try to connect those chunks with each other and eventualy you will get bigger picture.
 I am pretty sure all these chunks are connected to each other with some relation, use or context.